jupyter/docker-stacks/docs/using/selecting.md

 [Dockerfile commit history](https://github.com/jupyter/docker-stacks/commits/main/base-notebook/Dockerfile) |
 [Docker Hub image tags](https://hub.docker.com/r/jupyter/base-notebook/tags/)

-`jupyter/base-notebook` adds base Jupyter server applications like Notebook, Jupyter Lab and Jupyter Hub and serves as the basis for all other stacks besides `jupyter/docker-stacks-foundation`.
+`jupyter/base-notebook` adds base Jupyter Applications like JupyterLab, Jupyter Notebook, JupyterHub and NBClassic and serves as the basis for all other stacks besides `jupyter/docker-stacks-foundation`.

 It contains:

 - Everything in `jupyter/docker-stacks-foundation`
-- Minimally functional Jupyter Notebook server (e.g., no LaTeX support for saving notebooks as PDFs)
+- Minimally functional Server (e.g., no LaTeX support for saving notebooks as PDFs)
 - `notebook`, `jupyterhub` and `jupyterlab` packages
 - A `start-notebook.sh` script as the default command
 - A `start-singleuser.sh` script useful for launching containers in JupyterHub